RXNT/react-jsonschema-form-pagination/README.md

 };
 ```

-In this configuration, although `sub` tab appears first in `uiSchema`, `main` will be the first tab available for selection.
+In this configuration, although `sub` nav appears first in `uiSchema`, `main` will be the first nav available for selection.

 ## Contribute